cinnData/DataSci/[DS-05E] Example - Bay Wheels data.md

 ## Homework

-1. Look at the trend of the the demand of electric and classic bikes.
+1. Look at the trend of the demand of electric and classic bikes.
 Are classic bikes lagging behind electric bikes?

 2. Which are the top-10 starting stations?
 Are they the same as the top-10 ending stations?